 The mystery hinges on Jon Snow, the illegitimate son of Ned Stark, former head of Winterfell – the identity of Jon’s mother, to be exact.
 It’s one riddle that readers and viewers are both hopeless to solve until the end of the story, but one theory has risen above the rest.
 And if it’s true, Jon Snow may not just be an underdog hero, but the savior of all mankind (whose fate is not what it seems so far).

-Obviously there will be plenty of POTENTIAL SPOILERS in our latest docu video, Game of Thrones: R+L=J Theory Explained.
+Obviously there will be plenty of POTENTIAL SPOILERS in our look at Game of Thrones: R+L=J Theory Explained.

 The Prince That Was Promised